 - contact a lawyer in private practice.

-This article gives legal information.
-It does not give legal advice.
-If you have a legal problem, you should contact a lawyer.
+This article gives legal information, it does not give legal advice.

 Reviewed June 2022.